parkerharris667-creator/Grade-calculator/USER_GUIDE.md

 u: 10 points
 y: 10 points
 t: 10 points

+Understanding Your Results-

+Total Points Earned - total points you earned in the class- should be all the added points of each assingment.

+Total Points Possible - the same value you put when the prompt asked you for it during "Please input the Total Points Possible:"

+Total Percentage - The percentage you got in the class based on the total points possible and the total points you earned.

+Final Letter Grade - is a rehashing of all the values you inputed for "Please input the Minimum Points for a 'A':" and also "Points needed for an 'A':"

 Troubleshooting —
 A common mistake is putting a letter in the "Please input the points earned for Assignment 1:" prompt you should only use numbers here.